Saturday, May 10, 2008

 offer what you know

-Offer what you’
+Offer what you’ve shared

 Offer both your ears, your shoulders and your tears